How to optimise your website for AI search

 Add LLM .txt file

-Just how a robots.txt file tells traditional search engines what they can and can’t index, LLJ.txt is emerging as a standard for telling AI tools which pages or data they can use to train or answer queries.
+Just how a robots.txt file tells traditional search engines what they can and can’t index, LLM.txt is emerging as a standard for telling AI tools which pages or data they can use to train or answer queries.
+It is a lightweight Markdown file listing key pages and helps AI bypass clutter (HTML, nav menus, scripts) during retrieval.

 Steer AI towards your most important pages